Lesson video

 I wouldn't expect to see that.

-So you can describe her as surprised or even shocked.
+So you can describe her as surprised, or even shocked.

-Shocked is like even more than surprised.
+Shocked is even more than surprised.

 In fact, I definitely would be shocked if I saw a man on the moon.

-So we can describe Lily as shocked.
+That is pretty shocking, so we can describe Lily as shocked.

 So let's check for understanding.

-Okay, so the opening, we can describe Lily as bored when she's slumped on the sofa, no one playing with her.
+Okay, so the opening, we can describe Lily as bored when she's slumped on the sofa, no one playing with her, and then curious when she starts to look through the telescope.

-Proud isn't particularly precise or appropriate for this moment of the film.
+Proud isn't particularly precise or appropriate for this moment of the film, and overexcited definitely isn't, that comes much later on Christmas morning.

-Well done everyone.
+Well done, everyone.

 Okay, how can Lily be described in these moments?
-This is the moment, the next day, the day after she's seen the man and she is desperate to get home, to look through her telescope again, how can we describe her in this moment?
-Say some adjectives to your partner or to the screen describing Lily now.
+This is the moment, the next day, the day after she's seen the man and she is desperate to get home to look through her telescope again.

 Off you go.